maximkiesel1/Machine_Learning_Rent_Prediction/README.md

-# Munich Renting Market Analysis
+# Munich Renting Market Analysis and Machine Learning Prediction
 ![image](https://user-images.githubusercontent.com/119667336/215277641-f1677f04-63d8-490b-98cb-a192b029bb72.png)

 This repository contains 3 files for analyzing the renting market in Munich, Germany.
 The goal of this project is to gain insight into the renting market in order to subsequently train a machine learning model that can predict rent prices based on certain features.